akshitagupta15june/Face-X/Snapchat_Filters/Butterfly Glass Filter/README.md

 ## Methods Used
 * Used a python fuction which use cv2 to fix the glass placing on the image
 * And applying it on the given image
-* Finally converted the image into Pirates filter image
+* Finally converted the image into Butterfly Glass filter image

 ## Original Image
 <img src="Images/Image.jpg" height="300px">

-## Pirates Filtered Image
+## Butterfly Glass Filtered Image
 <img src="Images/Butterfly Glass Filtered Image.png" height="300px">